uptake/autofocus/README.md

 This project seeks to make conservation organizations more efficient, primarily by automating the process of labeling images taken by motion-activated "camera traps" according to the kinds of animals that appear in them.
 See [this article](https://www.uptake.org/autofocus.html) for more information.

 Data is being uploaded to `s3://autofocus`.
-Providing a convenient way to download a sample data set and the full data set from this location are top priorities.
+Providing convenient ways to download a sample data set and the full data set from this location is a top priority.

 **Caveats:**